-I don't know how it is with other RVs, but Lazy Daze's tank gauges are lousy.
+I don't know how it is with other RVs, but my Lazy Daze's tank gauges are lousy.
 They're imprecise and inaccurate, and the complaints from owners are legion.
-(I know—I oversee an internet discussion group for LD owners.)
+(I know—I used to oversee an internet forum for LD owners.)

 And when your gauge has only four possible readings—E, 1/3, 2/3 and F—you don't really know much about the state of your tank.
-With the freshwater tank, for example, the difference between any two of those lights is sixteen gallons... enough for about four days of dry camping in my case.
-So if my freshwater gauge reads "1/3" (assuming it's correct), that means I have somewhere between four days and one day to go.
+With the freshwater tank, for example, the difference between any two of those lights is sixteen gallons... in my case, enough for about a week of dry camping.
+So if my freshwater gauge reads "1/3" (assuming it's correct), that means I have somewhere between seven days and one day to go.
 Not very helpful, is it?
 That's what I mean by "imprecise."

 Why are the gauges so inaccurate?
 Because they consist of four bolts sticking into each tank at varying levels, with four wires leading to four LEDs on the gauge panel.
 The liquid in the tank conducts electricity between the bolt heads, and that makes the LEDs light up.
 Simple, right?
 Except... if a shred of toilet paper or other debris gets caught on a bolt, it creates an electrical path, and hence a false reading.
 Even the soap film that builds up inside a gray water tank can be enough to short-circuit the bolts and give bogus readings.

-A typical capacitive tank sensor such as those sold by Acu-Gage uses a pair of foil strips, glued vertically to the outside of the tank and spaced an inch away from each other.
+A typical capacitive tank sensor such as Garnet's SeeLevel II uses thin conductive strips glued vertically to the outside of the tank.
 Wires lead to a display panel that measures the capacitance between the strips and translates that into a tank level reading.

 My friend Kate and I looked at a number of such gauges, and decided that the Vena system had by far the nicest display... a beautifully designed LCD panel that laid out all the information for all your tanks so you could see it at a glance.
 Kate bought the last one in stock and had it installed by an excellent RV technican who happens to be a friend of ours.

 Unfortunately, it didn't work.
-We calibrated and recalibrated it many times, a tedious business that involved filling and dumping all the tanks repeatedly, but the readings were inconsistent and—worse—jumped all over the place.
+We calibrated and recalibrated it many times, a tedious business that involved repeatedly filling and dumping all the tanks, but the readings were inconsistent and—worse—jumped all over the place.
 This was very disappointing in a system that had cost over $300 to purchase and another $200 to install!
 Vena's techs tried hard to help us troubleshoot the system over the phone, but they admitted that it worked in some rigs and not in others, and that they didn't really know why.
 I suspected that the problem lay in the sensors and their wiring.
 Sending very weak analog signals through twenty feet of wire is a dicey business.
 In any case, after weeks of struggling, Kate gave up and returned the system to Vena for a refund.
-Too bad—I really was in love with their display!
+Too bad—I really loved their display.

 Back to the drawing board